akto-api-security/tests-library/remediation/XXE_INTERNAL_FILE_DISCLOSURE.md

 ### Step 3: Patch or Upgrade

 Patch or upgrade all XML processors and libraries in use by the application or on the underlying operating system.
 Use dependency checkers to manage this process.

-### Step 4: Regularly Monitor

-Monitor and audit logs for abnormal behavior that could indicate an attempted or successful XXE attack.

-### Step 5: Security Testing

-Regular security tests should be conducted to ensure that the measures put in place to prevent XML External Entity (XXE) are effective.
-This should include penetration testing and vulnerability assessments.

-In conclusion, it is important to understand that XXE attacks are a common and serious security risk to modern web applications.
-By taking these steps to remediate such vulnerabilities, you can protect your application and its data.